SAVE THE DATE

 Value of Award: £250

 This competition is open to BSPD members and seeks entries from non-consultant grade (or equivalent) clinicians.
 Abstracts will initially be appraised by the Conference Abstract and Prize Committee (CAPC) and up to six entries, which best meet the entry criteria and standards, will be considered for a prize at the annual scientific meeting (see appendix E for mark sheet).
-Participants will give a 3-minute oral presentation, using a maximum of three slides at the annual scientific meeting.
+Participants will give a 3-minute oral presentation, standing next to their poster on the designated time.
 This will be followed by two minutes of questions.
-The judges will assess this and also assess the posters separately.
 Presenters and posters will be assessed according to standard.
 The winner will be announced at the conference dinner.
 Applicants who are not selected for this prize will be invited to present their paper in the non-prize poster category at the conference.